- Protect the ALR and support our local farmers

 - Support new food processing facilities

 As we grow more urban, there are more pressures on our land base.
-The city has set up an Agricultural Advisory Committee (AAC), to help advise council on land use decisions that affect land within the Agricultural Land Reserve (ALR), and on properties next to ALR land.
-The AAC is made up of members in our community, and they debate the merits of each application, vote on it, and then send the application to council, with or without AAC support.
+Now we have an Agricultural and Rural Advisory Committee (ARAC), to help advise council on land use decisions that affect land within the Agricultural Land Reserve (ALR), and on properties next to ALR land.
+The ARAC is made up of members in our community, and we debate the merits of each application, vote on it, and then send the application to council, with or without ARAC support.
 This is a great way to get advice and feedback from the agricultural community on any land use decisions that affect land within the ALR.

 I believe that education for the non-farming community is very important.
 We need to educate new residents who just moved here from more urban centers, that farmers spread manure on their fields in the spring and in the fall, before turning over the soil and seeding it with another crop.
 During these times, there will be big, slow-moving farm vehicles on our roads.
 Normal work hours that apply to businesses and trades do not apply to farmers, and often farmers are harvesting all night long.
 Managing expectations and educating the non-farming community of these issues will help reduce friction between our urban population and our agricultural community.